shushcat/wriggle-tune/README.md

 	|        offset
 	note

-That being the case, I am going to represent note midi frequencies with `(u8, u16)` tuples.
+That being the case, I am going to represent note midi frequencies with ~~`(u8, u16)` tuples~~.
+Actually, I should be using `(i8, i16)` tuples since that way I need to handle any changes in sign as they occur when dealing with the note.
+It's still somewhat unclear what will need to happen when dealing with microtonal adjustments; it might be a good idea to split the `i16` into `i8`s, but there will be some bit-level mussing around in either case.

 ## Fitness function

-I'd like evolved patters to vary harmonically and rhythmically.
+I'd like evolved patterns to vary harmonically and rhythmically.

 I need to quantize the number of steps since if they weren't quantized, a four note pattern would have among its accompaniments a pattern with a single note that is offset from the source sequence by four steps and a pattern with four notes that are each offset by one step, and the two would be identically fit.